The main interest in life and work is to become someone else that you were not in the beginning.

 Authoritarian citizenship

 What does it mean to be a “good” or “bad” citizen in an authoritarian state?
 How do state and society co-construct meanings of citizenship through producing “public transcripts”—ritualistic communication between rulers and the ruled?
-This new project studies authoritarian citizenship by examining “public transcripts”—on-stage exchanges between power-holders and the powerless.
+This project examines authoritarian citizenship by analyzing “public transcripts”—on-stage exchanges between power-holders and the powerless.
 These transcripts provide a rich source of empirical data for examining how ordinary individuals perform citizenship on an everyday basis.
 The project also theorizes how dissidence—the antithesis of “good citizenship” is constructed and disseminated by the authoritarian state.

-Fu, Diana and G. Distelhorst.
-2019 "Performing Authoritarian Citizenship: Public Transcripts in China."
+Fu, D. and G. Distelhorst.
+2019.
+"Performing Authoritarian Citizenship: Public Transcripts in China."
 Perspectives on Politics.
 17(1), p.106-121.
 [PDF] [Replication data]

-Media Coverage: The Economist
+Media Coverage: The Economist; The Washington Post

 This study draws upon on an original database of over 8,000 letters scraped from mayoral governments’ websites across China in 2013.
 Based on a close reading of five hundred letters, the study theorizes three ideal types of authoritarian citizenship: subjecthood, authoritarian legal citizenship, and socialist citizenship.